More than 1,000 people attend Selena Not Afraid's funeral in Hardin

 The weather was beautiful for a day in late January, the sun shining and the air warm amid the leafless trees.

-Selena went missing New Year's Day and 20 days later her body was found, less than a mile from where she had been last seen at a rest stop between Billings and Hardin.
-An autopsy last week determined that she died of hypothermia.
+Selena went missing New Year's Day and 20 days later her body was found, about a mile from where she had been last seen at a rest stop between Billings and Hardin.
+An autopsy last week determined that she died of hypothermia and an investigation into her death is ongoing.

 Horn, her aunt, had been among the volunteers that continued to search for Selena and raise awareness about her disappearance.